 - Reduced diabetes distress, depression and anxiety symptoms

 - No increase in blood fats

 - No increase in severe hypoglycaemia (In Australian studies of DAFNE we have found that severe hypoglycaemia has been reduced).

 Read more about the potential benefits of the DAFNE program by visiting the Evidence and Data section.

 Who can attend?

 A person must meet the following criteria in order to attend the DAFNE program:

-- Be willing to inject, test and record their blood glucose levels at least four to five times per day
+- Be willing to inject, check and record your blood glucose levels at least four or five times a day

-- Be able to attend all five days of the program, from 9am to 5pm each day
+- Be able to attend all five days of the program from 9 am to 5 pm

 Please note: There are times when we may need more information before deciding if a person can attend a DAFNE course.
 Some examples are if a person has an HbA1c of greater than 12%, is pregnant, or has severe complications from their diabetes.